btobers/RAGU/README.md

 ```

 ## Notes
 NOSEpick is still in development, but is in operable standing for interpreting certain datasets.
 Plans for the future are to complete the wvPick optimization tools, as well as add ingesters for additional datasets.
-So far, the thought is to add a ingester for PulsEKKO data, GSSI, Mala, and SHARAD.
-A segy ingester is in the works.
+So far, the thought is to add a ingester for PulsEKKO, Mala, and segy data.
+A SHARAD ingester as well as a GSSI ingester (thanks to https://github.com/iannesbitt/readgssi) have been added and are still in development stages.
+GSSI data is currently ingested without gps data.
+A segy ingester is also in the works.
-Also need to find a way to render images faster when toggling between radar data and clutter, zooming/resetting the view.
+Furutre development plans also invlude finding a way to render images faster when toggling between radar data and clutter, zooming/resetting the view.
 This can possible be done by down-sampling the data based on the zoom.

 ### Desktop Shortcut
 If desired, pyshorcuts can be used to create a desktop shortcut: